georgeahill/comp3011cw1/client/readme.md

 If you type anything wrong you will be shown the help grid below.
 Ensure your client is at least 120 characters wide for correct format!!

+You will need to run `pip install -r requirements.txt` prior to running the application.

 # 2. Using the Client

 Run the client code (`python app.py`), then either type `help` at the prompt or read the below: